affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.1 =
+* New: Added "aff_hooks" and "aff_admin_hooks" hooks.
+* Improvement: Cleaned up the hooks and changed some priorities.
+* Improvement: Changed the admin licences tab label.
+* Improvement: Restructured some setups.
+* Improvement: Cleaned up the dependency injection services.
+* Improvement: Added version and min PHP version constants.
+* Fix: Improved loading performance by removing missing public styles and scripts.
+* Fix: Fixed the admin licenses box layout.
+* Fix: Removed a typo in the Amazon import search form.

 = 0.9 =
 * New: Added Amazon import for simple and complex products with variants.
 * New: Added some more functions for theme developers.